The South Loch Ness Heritage Group

 We would be delighted to hear from anyone who thinks they may have associations with South Loch Ness – you may have information of interest to us, and we may well be able to reciprocate.
 Descendents of Stratherrick folk are scattered worldwide, from Darien to Dunedin, Alberta to Adelaide, and through this link we may, for example, be able to send you photographs of your ancestors” homes.

 At the moment three Public Meeting take place a year, two with guest speakers talking on various subjects from schools to wildlife.
-Whilst the third is a field trip, last one was to the Fraser Yew followed by an ascent up to Dun Deardrail Hill Fort .
+Whilst the third in the last couple of years have been a two day exhibition.
+In 2018 it was “Things We Used To Use”, and in 2019 “Trees and Forests of South Loch Ness” .
 Out of a very small population, we have had turnouts of between 30 and 100, which is very encouraging, and we see these meetings as being an important part of the Group’s activities.

 New booklet “South Loch Ness” The South Loch Ness Heritage Group has produced a stunning new full colour 44 page booklet covering the south side of Loch Ness from Dores to Whitebridge.
 The contents include Wildlife Nature, Peoples Past, The Coming of the Kirk, Wade Telford, Transport, Sports, People the Land and Forestry.
 In addition there are 4 pages for each of the main villages; Dores, Inverfarigaig, Foyers, Gorthleck and Whitebridge with detailed maps showing the locations of places of interest and also suggested walking routes.